spotinst/help/src/docs/ocean-spark/docker-images-release-notes/legacy-dm-images.md

 - Add new images with Spark 3.2.0 and Hadoop 3.3.1
 - Upgrade OS packages to apply latest security patches
-- Use a JDK base image instead of a JRE base image to include tooks like `jstack`
+- Use a JDK base image instead of a JRE base image to include tools like `jstack`
 - Upgrade Snowflake connector to 2.9.1
 - Pin pip version for Python 2 images.
 Latest pip versions are not compatible with Python 2 anymore.

 ## Release dm14

-- Use delta 1.0 on Spark ≥ 3.1
+- Use Delta 1.0 on Spark ≥ 3.1

 ## Release dm13